zannallan/header-icons/README.md

 ---
-summary: "Use float to add navigation and two image icons to the header of a website."
+summary: "Use Flexbox to add navigation and two image icons to the header of a website."
 time: "1 hour"
 deliverables: "1 HTML file, 1 CSS file, images"
 ---